 NC AI Builds Autonomous Welding System for Hanwha Ocean

-Reporting by multiple Korean outlets says NC AI has won a contract from Hanwha Ocean to develop a vision-recognition welding model and a collaborative-robot autonomous welding model for shipyards.
-Per Seoul Economic Daily and Digital Today, the project will combine AI vision recognition with precision robot control to create an `autonomous welding physical AI solution'' that can identify weld areas, assess weld-line geometry, and generate real-time control commands.
-Reporting by Chosun and Digital Today attributes to NC AI the intent to use a next-generation industry-specialized vision-language model, reported as VAETKI Vision'' (Digital Today) or `Baeki Vision'' (Chosun), expanded into a vision-language-action (VLA) controller.
-Chosun quotes an NC AI official describing shipyard conditions-arc light, sparks, fumes, lens contamination-as challenges the project will address.
-The final system is reported to target Hanwha Ocean's next-generation commercial and special-purpose vessels.
+Multiple Korean outlets report that NC AI has won a contract from Hanwha Ocean to develop a vision-recognition welding model and a collaborative-robot autonomous welding model for shipyards.
+Per Seoul Economic Daily and Digital Today, the project pairs AI vision recognition with precision robot control to build an "autonomous welding physical AI solution" that can identify weld areas, assess weld-line geometry, and generate real-time control commands.
+Reporting by Chosun and Digital Today says NC AI will use a next-generation, industry-specialized vision-language model - referred to as VAETKI Vision by Digital Today and Baeki Vision by Chosun - expanded into a vision-language-action (VLA) controller.
+Chosun quotes an NC AI official describing shipyard conditions - arc light, sparks, fumes, lens contamination - as challenges the project will address.
+The system targets Hanwha Ocean's next-generation commercial and special-purpose vessels.

 What happened

-According to reporting by Seoul Economic Daily, Digital Today, Chosun, and Chosunbiz, NC AI secured Hanwha Ocean's project titled "Development of Vision-Based Welding-Specific Models and Autonomous Welding Models Based on Collaborative Robots."
-The project scope, as described in those outlets, includes a vision-recognition welding-dedicated model and a collaborative-robot autonomous welding model intended for application to next-generation commercial and special-purpose ships.
+According to reporting by Seoul Economic Daily, Digital Today, Chosun, and Chosunbiz, NC AI secured a Hanwha Ocean project to develop vision-based welding-specific models and collaborative-robot autonomous welding models.
+The outlets describe a scope that includes a vision-recognition welding model and a collaborative-robot autonomous welding model intended for next-generation commercial and special-purpose vessels.

 Technical details